hheisig51/Multi-Use-Trails/README.md

   <summary> 10/9/2023 to 10/13/2023 </summary>

 ```
+This week we researched ways to gather data for the Triangle Trails.
+In addition to this, we emailed our mentors and customers to ask them what resources might be available to us.

 Possible sensors to use from mentors & customers:
-- Mobile eye tracking glasses (with video): this tracks eye-movements like fixations to understand attention better
+- Mobile eye tracking glasses (with video): "this tracks eye-movements like fixations to understand attention better"
-- Smartwatches: heart rate is mainly what we have tracked with this but I think it also can track other physiologic elements
+- Smartwatches: "heart rate is mainly what we have tracked with this but I think it also can track other physiologic elements"
-- Light sensor: to track lighting levels in lux
+- Light sensor: "to track lighting levels in lux"
-- Air Quality sensor: we recently ordered an AirBeam monitor for a study so I am not super family with this yet but we should have it by next week
+- Air Quality sensor: "we recently ordered an AirBeam monitor for a study so I am not super family with this yet but-
+ we should have it by next week"
 - bike/ped counters

+The most recent list is under the 'Research' section of this Git Hub, it may change in the future.
 ```

 </details>